Cardenaz/williamcardenas.com/content/posts/mobius.md

 +++

-Suddenly at a lecture where we were mapping a periodic system in phase space to something easier with HJ, I wondered if we equivalently could do it with a tool from complex analysis.
+At a lecture on Hamliton-Jacobi method of solving EOM, specifically where there is some periodic motion and we want to flatten it to a constant horizontal line in phase space, I wondered if we equivalently could do it with a tool from complex analysis.

 Phase space is equipped with a symplectic 2-form $\omega = dq \wedge dp$ which has to be preserved if we want a valid canonical transformation.
 So the question naturally arises, under what conditions do Mobius transforms preserve this symplectic structure if at all?